Building a Global Alumni Community: 4 Best Practices

 Appeal to the next generation.
 The Carol Morgan School in Santo Domingo, Dominican Republic, has created a "Sharky Club," says Vielka Morales, community relations director, in honor of the school's mascot.
 Each time an alumna or alumnus has a child, her office sends a shark plush toy with a note of welcome to the community.
 "We are developing special activities for this group," Vielka says, "and encourage their parents to consider their alma mater when their children are ready for school."

-Explore more ideas for engaging alumni in "School Ties" in the January/February issue of Currents.
+Explore more ideas for engaging alumni in "School Ties" in the Currents archive.

 This article is from the January 2019 BriefCASE issue.